L3ad Solutions

 I Rewrote Old Posts.Search Traffic Doubled.

-The pattern became clear fast.
-Posts that were 800 words got expanded to 1,200.
-I added headers that matched what people were actually searching for using Google's search console data.
+I added headers matching what people were actually searching for using Google Search Console data.
 I pulled in current research instead of three-year-old case studies.
-The meta descriptions got rewritten to match the new angle.
-Each rewrite took maybe 30 minutes.

-Within six weeks, I saw movement.
-Posts that ranked 15th moved to 8th.
 Some that were invisible started getting clicks.
-Our SEO approach focuses on this kind of leverage—old content is an asset if you treat it like one, not a graveyard.
+Our SEO work focuses on this kind of payoff: old content is an asset if you treat it like one, not a graveyard.

 Takeaway